FourierTransformer/lua-complete/README.md

 2. Send a file and cursor position (in bytes) to the server:
   * `lua-complete client -f <filename> -c <cursor_position>`

 It currently returns the type of completion (either "table" or "function") and any values/types that it knows about.
+NOTE: The cursor has to be at the position of the ".", ":", "[" or "(" to do any completions.

 Example:
 ```